 On February 13, 2019, the Company entered into a Third Amendment to the Loan and Security Agreement (the Third Amendment), which amended the Solar Agreement with the Lenders.
 Pursuant to the terms of the Third Amendment, the Solar Agreement was amended to modify the compliance requirement for certain liquidity thresholds to provide the Company with additional flexibility.
-As part of the Third Amendment, the Final Fee (as defined in the Solar Agreement) that is payable to the Lenders upon prepayment, default and maturity of the Solar Agreement, was amended and increased to \$960.
+As part of the Third Amendment, the Final Fee (as defined in the Solar Agreement) that is payable to the Lenders upon prepayment, default and maturity of the Solar Agreement, was amended and increased by \$130 to \$960.
 In addition, the Solar Agreement was amended to include certain additional changes to covenants covering certain operational milestones.
-As of March 31, 2019, the Company was in compliance with all covenants under the Solar Agreement, as amended.
+On June 14, 2019, the Company entered into a Fourth Amendment to the Solar Agreement, which modified the compliance requirement for certain liquidity thresholds.
+As part of the Fourth Amendment, the Final Fee that is payable to the Lenders upon prepayment, default and maturity of the Solar Agreement, was amended and increased by \$150 to \$1,110, and the Solar Agreement was also amended to include a new covenant covering certain equity financing milestones.
+In August 2019, the Company entered into a Fifth Amendment to the Solar Agreement, which modified the compliance requirement for certain revenue thresholds and included a new covenant covering certain equity financing milestones.
+As of June 30, 2019, the Company was in compliance with all covenants under the Solar Agreement, as amended.